learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 Perhaps you want to build containers on a remote machine.

-Perhaps you can't run Hyper-V on your machine and your Docker daemon is installed in a virtual machine in VirtualBox.
+Perhaps you can't run Hyper-V on your machine, and your Docker daemon is installed in a virtual machine in VirtualBox.

-This is the exactly the case if you're running minikube.
+Exactly the case if you're running minikube.

-Your Docker CLI is connected remotely to a Docker daemon that is located inside the minikube virtual machine.
+Your Docker CLI is connected remotely to a Docker daemon located inside the minikube virtual machine.

 ![Minikube and Docker]({% link _blog/installing-docker-and-kubernetes-on-windows/docker-architecture02.png %})

 When you're running containers against a remote Docker daemon, you need to adjust your port bindings.

-In Docker for Windows, you can run a container that exposes port 80 and bind it on port 8080 on your localhost with the following command:
+In Docker for Windows, you can run and bind a container on port 8080 with the following command:

 ```bash
 docker run -ti -p 8080:80 nginx
 ```

+> Please note how the container exposes port 80 and you mapped that port to 8080.

 You can visit [http://localhost:8080](http://localhost:8080) and see the _"Welcome to Nginx"_ page.